 One of the nice things about WP-CLI is that you can install additional functions.
 One of these functions is “wp image-optimize” which enables image optimization through WP-CLI.

 I think this WP-CLI package is really interesting and probably the future for image optimization with WordPress.
 But today, in my experience, it’s not stable and effective enough for a production website.

 We really do recommend using Cloudflare.
 Cloudflare is the largest CDN and security service in the World, and Servebolt is an official Cloudflare Enterprise partner.

-Cloudflare include a number of interesting image features with their plans.
+Cloudflare includes a number of interesting image features with its plans.

 - Cloudflare Free includes their free CDN service.
 With their global network of CDN servers/nodes, it’s a good chance that the Cloudflare CDN is closer to your website visitors than your server.

-For regular images, not using the srcset property, this doesn’t do much other than being a cool feature and limits the amount of various sizes you need to store on the server.
+For regular images, not using the srcset property doesn’t do much other than being a cool feature and limits the number of various sizes you need to store on the server.
 But, in combination with srcset this feature is like magic.

 When using Image Resizing together with srcset you can do one of all of the following:

 - Serve the right image size every time for the users’ viewport.
 No more oversized images.